-After placental expulsion the mother's possible wounds are sutured, uterine haemorrhage and contractions are monitored and the family is supported in succesful first breastfeed.
+After placental expulsion the mother's possible wounds are sutured, uterine haemorrhage and contractions are monitored and the family is supported in successful first breastfeed.
 Approximately two hours are spent in the delivery room after delivery.
 The mother is transferred to the maternity ward after the baby has been measured.

 At the ward, we help in beginning breastfeeding and guide the parents in taking care of the infant.
 The mother and the infant are not separated unnecessarily, but they are treated together by rooming in.